Adam-A/Python-NLTK-Twitter-Bot-Analysis/README.md

 #### After Implementation

-Testing words include (but not limited to): white, we, bogus, lives, [try with more cameron pls]
+Testing words include (but not limited to): we, strong, vaccinations

 ### Observations